 Pale skin or pallor

 Serious symptoms that might indicate a life-threatening condition

-In some cases, the complications of bladder cancer can be life threatening.
-Seek immediate medical care (call 911) if you, or someone you are with, have any of these life-threatening symptoms including:
+In some cases, the complications of bladder cancer can be life-threatening.
+Seek immediate medical care (call 911) for any of these life-threatening symptoms including:

 Bluish coloration of the lips or fingernails

 Change in level of consciousness or alertness, such as passing out or unresponsiveness

 Cancer staging tells doctors how widespread the cancer is.
 It lets them plan treatment accordingly and gives them an idea of how successful it will be.
 Doctors use imaging exams, such as CT scans and MRIs, to stage bladder cancer.
 The stage will depend on the following:

 How deep the tumor goes into the bladder wall

 Whether or not cancer cells are in lymph nodes